Neishi railway station

 Neishi (內獅車站 (Nèishī Chēzhàn)) is a railway station on the Taiwan Railway South-link line in Fangshan Township, Pingtung County, Taiwan.

-In order to get to the platform from the train station, commuters would have to cross the railway track and the station is staffless.
-The train station sees only 4 trains calling here and many more trains passing by.
-In conjunction with the electrification works on the South-link Line, a side platform is being constructed which allows commuters to get the platform without crossing the railway track.
+In order to get to the platform from the train station, commuters have to cross the railway track.
+The station is unstaffed.
+The train station sees only four trains calling here, and many more trains passing by.
+In conjunction with the electrification works on the South-link line, a side platform was being constructed which allows commuters to get the platform without crossing the railway track.
+An elementary school is adjacent to the station, with an overhead footbridge connecting the school across the track.
+Although the bridge passes over the station, there is no direct access from the platform.
+The entrance to the station is off of Provincial Highway 1, which does not have any pedestrian accommodations.

 History

 The station was opened on 5 October 1992.

-Trivia
+Usage

-Neishi is the least used TRA station, according to The TRA Volume of Passenger & Freight Traffic report in 2015, only 138 passengers getting on and 224 passengers alighting.
+Neishi is the least used TRA station, according to The TRA Volume of Passenger & Freight Traffic report in 2015, with only 138 passengers getting on and 224 passengers alighting.